-Following the latest Bankruptcy Code revision (introduced on December 22 2016), the rehabilitation procedure is effected through an application filed with the court for the ratification of a rehabilitation agreement concluded between the debtor and its creditors representing certain percentages of the debtor’s obligations (creditors representing 60% of the overall claims against the debtor, including 40% of secured claims).
+Under the existing legal framework the rehabilitation procedure is effected through an application filed with the court for the ratification of a rehabilitation agreement concluded between the debtor and its creditors representing certain percentages of the debtor’s obligations (creditors representing 60% of the overall claims against the debtor, including 40% of secured claims).

 In order to file a petition for ratification of a rehabilitation agreement, the applying debtor should be in present or threatened inability to fulfil its due pecuniary obligation in a general manner.
 A relevant application could also be filed simply if there is the possibility of such inability.
 Debtors that have already reached the status of cessation of payments may commence the rehabilitation procedure with the simultaneous submission of an application for declaration of bankruptcy.

-The latest amendments to the code introduced the possibility for creditors to conclude a rehabilitation agreement without the debtor’s participation.
-This new possibility widens the scope of pre-bankruptcy procedures and aims at forcing reluctant debtors to undertake rehabilitation instead of being declared bankrupt.
+The existing code also provides the possibility for creditors to conclude a rehabilitation agreement without the debtor’s participation, widening the scope of pre-bankruptcy procedures and aiming at forcing reluctant debtors to undertake rehabilitation instead of being declared bankrupt.

-Nevertheless, in order for the relevant agreement to be ratified by the court, at the time of conclusion the debtor must be in a status of cessation of payments and therefore the creditors must submit a petition for the declaration of the debtor’s bankruptcy along with the application for ratification.
+A necessary condition for the above ‘creditor-driven’ rehabilitation procedure (and for the rehabilitation agreement to be ratified by the court) is that at the time of conclusion, the debtor must be in a status of cessation of payments.

 The rehabilitation agreement may regulate any aspect of the debtor’s assets and liabilities, as well as: